Jacob: Judaism

-According to the Talmud, Jacob did not flee directly to Haran (as would seem from the Biblical text), but rather studied for 14 years at the study house of Shem and Eber before continuing towards Haran.
+According to the Talmud, Jacob did not flee directly to Haran (as would seem from the biblical text), but rather studied for 14 years at the study house of Shem and Eber before continuing towards Haran.

+Jewish tradition and calculations back from Jacob's age as stated in Genesis 47:9, when he met Pharaoh, suggest that he was 77 years old when he arrived in Haran and met Rachel, and therefore 84, seven years later.

 When Laban planned to deceive Jacob into marrying Leah instead of Rachel, the Midrash recounts that both Jacob and Rachel suspected that Laban would pull such a trick; Laban was known as the "Aramean" (deceiver), and changed Jacob's wages ten times during his employ (Genesis 31:7).
 The couple therefore devised a series of signs by which Jacob could identify the veiled bride on his wedding night.
 But when Rachel saw her sister being taken out to the wedding canopy, her heart went out to her for the public shame Leah would suffer if she were exposed.
 Rachel therefore gave Leah the signs so that Jacob would not realize the switch.

 Jacob had still another reason for grieving the loss of Joseph.
 God had promised to him: "If none of your sons dies during your lifetime, you may look upon it as a token that you will not be put in (Hell of) Gehenna after your death."
 Thinking Joseph to be dead, Jacob had his own destiny to lament because he considered that he was doomed to that Hell.

 Jewish apocalyptic literature of the Hellenistic period includes many ancient texts with narratives about Jacob, many times with details different from Genesis.
 The more important are the Book of Jubilees and the Book of Biblical Antiquities.
 Jacob is also the protagonist of the Testament of Jacob, of the Ladder of Jacob and of the Prayer of Joseph, which interpret the experience of this Patriarch in the context of merkabah mysticism.